SoftFeta/translate_romanize_keyword_search_title/README.md

 * [`unidecode`](https://github.com/avian2/unidecode)

-Not a transliteration library, only useful for stripping accents and diacritics.
+Not a transliteration library, it a only useful for stripping accents and diacritics.
 Does not handle German and Azerbaijani rules.

 ## German
 *Ölpreis* ('oil price' in English) should be normalised to *oelpreis* for searching.
 Likewise, *Vorgefühl* to *vorgefuehl* and *nächst* to *naechst*. *weiß* should be *weiss*.
 All existing libraries do not handle these.